The First Week of Every Consulting Engagement Is Wasted. Here's How to Take It Back.

 Most consultants spend their first week chasing clients for intake documents and rebuilding context from scratch.
 An automated client intake form for consultants that pre-fills from public data changes what that first week looks like.

-The org chart came the following Wednesday.
+A 30-person accounting firm signs Tuesday.
+Good engagement, clear scope, solid budget.
+By Friday your associate has exactly one of the seven documents requested.
+The org chart shows up the following Wednesday.
 In PowerPoint.
-The process documentation came in pieces over the next two weeks, mostly screenshots of internal wikis and a Google Drive link that required three permission requests before I could actually open it.
+The process documentation arrives in pieces over the next two weeks, mostly screenshots of internal wikis and a Google Drive link that requires three permission requests before anyone on your team can open it.

 Sound familiar?